On Ornamental Trees and the Remaking/Unmaking of Place: Revising the City of Redmond’s Tree List, Part 1

 3, Because goals and conditions vary, have lists that are tailored to them.

 There are an estimated 73,000 different species of trees in the world, some of which grow in all but the earth’s polar extremes and driest deserts.
 From hot, tropical jungles, to arid plains, temperate woodlands and forests, to tree dotted savannas.
 40,000+ of these species grow only in the tropics and subtropical regions, an area that comprises only 7% of the earth’s land mass.
 None of those are remotely possible to grow outdoors here due to our temperature extremes and aridity, including the brevity of our growing season.
 Many of these ‘equatorial’ trees are endemic to small tropical and subtropical areas, growing no where else, many of which are vulnerable to loss/extinction, as trees are harvested for lumber, the climate warms and dries, their lands converted to agricultural uses or developed for commercial and residential use.
-It should be obvious that when creating a list of recommended shade trees from those available for any city, there are several important factors that must be considered, water among them.
-Not just the amount, but water, when and in the quantity required.
-This is linked to soil moisture and so the water available to a tree’s, any plant’s, roots.
-When creating a list of recommended trees for any city, water, for each tree, in like amounts and timing available in the places it evolved with, is essential.
-Trees are adapted to the places in which they evolved, over many, many generations.
-Trees, like any living organism, have a limited range within which they can survive and prosper.

 In North America, with its narrower range of climates and landscapes, we have only 1,873 native tree species, very few of which are grown in significant numbers by the nursery industry.
 Those that are grown here do so alongside many others from other continents selected and produced for reasons of profitability.
-Many are grown as clonal, genetically identical, selections while many others are never found in the trade.
+Many are grown as clonal, genetically identical, selections, while many others are never found in the trade.
 Most tree species must be sought out from small specialty growers, or seed found for the individual to grow on themselves.
 Municipal tree lists are then limited to what the industry produces, not what might be the ‘best’ species for one’s locale.
 The buying public does have a choice, but it is generally determined by those trees produced and marketed by the industry.
 It’s a tight, influential, feedback loop.
 They grow what we want.
 We want what the grow…and the circle tightens.

 Soil too, is an important factor.
-It’s ability to retain moisture and allow it to drain down through it drawing roots with it.
+It’s ability to retain moisture and allow it to drain down through it, drawing roots with it.
 Deep soils and deep rooting, support most tree’s ability to tolerate drought.
 The nutrients soils contain varies widely depending on its composition, which goes back to the base rock material from which it is derived; the soil particle size, so its ‘age’; and the plants and other organisms which grow upon it, thus influencing its formation and structure.
 Its organic content, physical structure and depth, which relates to the ability of roots to penetrate down and through it, as well as its capacity to hold the air roots require while they grow, as they metabolize, are all important.
 Even the other organisms with ‘whom’ they share the place, all go to maintaining the conditions that a tree, and its accompanying community, require, or not.

 This is true for all trees growing in all environments.
 In our case, trees adapted to typical continental and arid conditions, tend to grow in the ‘leaner’, mineral soils, available to them.
 These contain a lower quantity of organic matter.
 This is particularly true here, in Central Oregon, with our relatively young, volcanic, soil.
 ‘Improving’ soil with organic matter, will aid the growth of trees and plants native to more mesic climates in which soils tend to be moist through the growing season, but can be a negative for arid country trees.
 Much of this passes below our notice, literally, in the soil beneath our feet.